pclk/engram/README.md

-Engram is a modal-based study editor and Anki flashcard factory.
+Engram is a vim-inspired study notetaking editor.

 ## Run Locally